Slope filtrations of log $p$-divisible groups: Preliminaries on log schemes and log --divisible groups

 \begin{ex} If the log structure of $S$ is trivial, the category $(\fin/S)_{\rm{f}} $ is equal to $(\fin/S)_{\rm{c}} $.
-This follows from the fact that, for any fs log scheme and any Kummer morphism $T\to S$, the log structure of $T$ is trivial. \end{ex}
+This follows from the fact that, for any fs log scheme $T$ with a Kummer morphism $T\to S$, the log structure of $T$ is also trivial. \end{ex}